lydell/json-stringify-pretty-compact/README.md

 The output of `JSON.stringify` comes in two flavors: _compact_ and _pretty._ The former is usually too compact to be read by humans, while the latter sometimes is too spacious.
-This module trades performance (and the “replacer” argument) for a compromise between the two.
+This module trades performance for a compromise between the two.
 The result is a _pretty_ compact string, where “pretty” means both “kind of” and “nice”.

 <!-- prettier-ignore -->
 ```json